NormanYadev2/AI-Agent-with-Rag/README.md

 - `tools.py` — Defines the retriever as a tool for the agent.
 - `main.py` — Runs the agent-based chatbot CLI loop.

+## System Flow

+1. **User Input:** The user types a question about the pizza restaurant (e.g., "What do customers think about the cheese?").
+2. **Agent Reasoning:** The LangChain agent (powered by Ollama LLM) receives the question and decides how to answer it.
+3. **Tool Invocation:** If needed, the agent calls the **retriever tool**, sending a relevant query to fetch customer reviews from the vector database.
+4. **Retrieval:** The retriever performs a semantic search on the stored reviews in Chroma and returns the top relevant documents.
+5. **Answer Generation:** The agent processes the retrieved reviews, combines them with its language capabilities, and formulates a coherent answer.
+6. **Response Output:** The generated answer is displayed back to the user in the command-line interface.
+7. **Repeat:** The loop continues until the user types `q` to quit.

 ### Prerequisites